 Interestingly enough this game was actually a freebie before they boxed it and sold it.
 At one point it came with the Oh No! more Lemmings levels and later on it came on various mags and so on.
 If new stuff was added i don’t know for sure as i bought this when it came out without realizing the backstory of it.

 Verdict: Great game although unneeded.
-Rare game today.
+A rare game today.

 I have no idea where to start with this one really as it is one of the worst games from Psygnosis and only surpassed by Cliffhanger.